bengal865/big-jims-country-store-python-starter/big-jims-store-directions.md

 ## Overview:

-*You'll write a Python script that:*
+*Write and test a Python script that:*
 > - welcomes the user by name to the store
 > - briefly explains to the user what the script will do
 > - uses the `input()` function to prompt the user to enter the prices of five (5) items